Educ 350: Teaching and Learning

 B. Guest Educator Panel Evaluation

-Students will deliver an 8-minute presentation of selected highlights from their public web portfolio, to be evaluated by a panel of experienced guest educators.
+Students will deliver a 5-minute presentation of selected highlights from their public web portfolio, to be evaluated by a panel of experienced guest educators.
 This event will be scheduled during our final exam time slot on Tuesday May 9th from 3-6pm.
 (20 points)

 C. Class Exercises and Participation